DeaconSeals/cpsc-1230/docs/term/2025-fallB/announcements/final-labtest3.md

 # Lab Test 3 and Final Exam Information

-The Final Exam and Lab Test 3 will be open from **12:01 AM CT Friday, October 3 until 11:59 PM CT Friday, October 10**.
+The Final Exam and Lab Test 3 will be open from **12:01 AM CT Friday, December 5 until 11:59 PM CT Friday, December 12**.
 Each has a 75-minute time limit, and you can can each in any 75-minute time period that begins no earlier than the opening time and ends no later than the closing time.
 You must complete each in one sitting, and you may not use any outside resources on either.